kishorrit/MLF/Chapter 8.md

 ![Tensorboard histograms](./assets/tensorboard_hist.png)

 You can see the distribution of gradients and weights in the first layer.
 As you can see, the gradients are uniformly distributed and extremely close to zero.
 The weights hardly change at all over the different epochs.
 We are dealing with a **vanishing gradient problem**.
 We will cover this problem in depth later.
-It can arise through unstable gradients which chancel each other out over a batch, which is causes by the large inputs in this case.

 Armed with the real time insight that this problem is happening, we can react faster.